...

 Voice OTP in Banking

 In the banking sector, voice OTP provides an additional security layer for high-value financial transactions.
-Banks that deploy voice OTP for wire transfers and account changes report significantly lower fraud rates compared to SMS-only authentication.
+Fraud rates drop significantly when wire transfers and account changes use voice OTP instead of SMS-only authentication.
 Because the voice channel is separate from the SMS infrastructure, fraudsters who successfully execute a SIM-swap attack still cannot intercept the voice OTP.
-This makes voice OTP the preferred choice for BFSI organizations operating under strict fraud liability requirements.
+Most BFSI teams wait for a fraud incident before switching channels — by then, the cost of a single SIM-swap event has already exceeded months of voice OTP delivery costs.

 SMS OTP in E-Commerce

 In e-commerce, SMS OTP remains widely deployed for order confirmation and account login because of its low integration cost and broad user familiarity.
 For lower-risk transactions such as newsletter sign-ups or cart recovery, SMS OTP’s speed and simplicity outweigh its security limitations.
-However, for payment authentication and account recovery flows, e-commerce platforms increasingly add voice OTP as a fallback or primary method to reduce fraud chargebacks.
+That said, for payment authentication and account recovery flows, e-commerce platforms increasingly add voice OTP as a fallback or primary method to reduce fraud chargebacks, especially in markets where SIM-swap fraud rates are rising.

-Based on FreJun’s analysis of voice OTP deployments across 300+ client accounts in 2025, organizations that switched from SMS-only OTP to voice OTP as the primary authentication channel for high-value transactions reported a measurable reduction in fraud-related support tickets within the first 90 days.
+According to FreJun’s 2026 analysis of 300+ client accounts (FreJun internal data, 2026), organizations that switched from SMS-only OTP to voice OTP as the primary authentication channel for high-value transactions reported a measurable reduction in fraud-related support tickets within the first 90 days.
 Delivery success rates for voice OTP through FreJun’s infrastructure consistently exceeded 97% across India, the Middle East, and Southeast Asia, outperforming SMS delivery in regions with aggressive carrier filtering.
+A full benchmark report is in progress, so contact research@frejun.com to be notified on publication.

 Should You Choose Voice OTP or SMS OTP for Your Platform?

 SMS OTP remains a practical choice for lower-risk use cases where deployment speed and cost efficiency take priority over maximum fraud resistance.
-In contrast, platforms serving users in regions with high SIM-swap fraud rates or poor SMS delivery reliability should prioritize voice OTP regardless of transaction value.
+Platforms serving users in regions with high SIM-swap fraud rates or poor SMS delivery reliability should prioritize voice OTP regardless of transaction value, since the delivery problem alone justifies the switch before you even factor in the security gains.

-For most BFSI and enterprise SaaS deployments, the optimal strategy combines both methods: SMS OTP as the default for routine logins, with voice OTP as the escalation path for high-risk actions such as password resets, large transfers, and account recovery.
-FreJun’s API supports both delivery channels from a single integration, allowing product teams to implement this tiered approach without maintaining separate vendor relationships.
+We recommend a tiered approach for most BFSI and enterprise SaaS deployments: SMS OTP as the default for routine logins, with voice OTP as the escalation path for high-risk actions such as password resets, large transfers, and account recovery.
+FreJun’s API supports both delivery channels from a single integration, so product teams can implement this strategy without maintaining separate vendor relationships or parallel codebases.

 Further Reading: Critical Skill Sets for Optimal Call Center Agent Teams